sethmerck/Car_Data/README.md

 ## Results:

 I found quite a few reasonably valued cars in my area that I'm interested in.
 I also found a few interested details in regards to what make of cars were most widely resold in the state (Honda, Chevrolet, Nissan, Ford, Toyota) among other details which I will explain further here within the next few days.

+## Optimizations:

+Currently working on using GitHub Actions to automate and update data regularly